nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 # HiredFiredPro User Guide

-HiredFiredPro is a **desktop app for managing interviews, optimized for use via a Command  Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
+HiredFiredPro is a desktop app to help hiring managers like you **streamline your hiring process** by simplifying interview management.
+It is **optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
 If you can type fast, HiredFiredPro can get your interview management tasks done faster than traditional GUI apps.

 <!-- * Table of Contents -->
 * [About This Document](#about-this-document)